kiyonlin/dawn/.github/README.md

 # Dawn
 `Dawn` is an opinionated `web` framework that provides rapid development capabilities.
 It provides basic services such as logging, configuration, `fiber` extension, `gorm` extension, and event system.

 The core idea of ​​Dawn is modularity.
-High-level business modules can call low-level basic modules, such as databases and so on.
+High-level business modules can invoke low-level modules, such as databases and so on.

 Each module needs to implement its own two core methods of `Init` and `Boot`, and then register it in `Sloop`.
 General business modules need to implement its `Register Routes` method to register routes and provide `http` services.